wang-bin/QtAV/README.md

 with less effort than ever before.
 Currently only a simple player is supplied.
 I will write a stylish one based on QtAV in the feature.

-QtAV is free software licensed under the or GPL v3.
+QtAV is free software licensed under the term of LGPL v2.1.
 If you use QtAV or its constituent libraries, you must adhere to the terms of the license in question.

 #### [Download binaries from sourceforge](https://sourceforge.net/projects/qtav/files)